 The court considers other factors including:

-- when and how the marital property was acquired
+- when and how the marital property were acquired

 - the duration of the couple’s marriage